segunak/SegunAkinyemi.com/docs/_posts/2025-03-31-ai-in-tech-careers.md

 The tools available now make tasks that once took hours take minutes.
 Code that would've required deep expertise in specific languages can now be generated and explained through natural language conversations.
 Systems that once needed teams of engineers can now be prototyped by individuals with the right AI-assisted tools.
 As I wrote recently, the landscape is changing rapidly:

 > One thing is for sure, if we as developers don't adapt, we're more than cooked, we're royally fried. [...]
 No company will pass up a tool that makes developers faster and more effective.
-So, yes—developers will have to adapt.
+So, yes, developers will have to adapt.
 Some jobs will almost certainly be lost, especially among those who refuse AI-assisted development.
 When one developer using AI can do the work of several, fewer will be needed.
-That sucks, but the best way to stay ahead is to master these tools—be the expert guiding AI rather than competing with it.
+That sucks, but the best way to stay ahead is to master these tools and be the expert guiding AI rather than competing with it.
 >
 > [GitHub Copilot's Agent Mode Is Rather Impressive, But the Real Question Is, Are Software Developers Cooked?](https://segunakinyemi.com/blog/github-copilot-agent-mode/)